Charles Moore (dancer): The Charles Moore Dance Theatre

 In 1974, Moore and his wife Ella founded the Charles Moore Center for Ethnic Studies in New York City.
 Moore used his company to reconstruct African dances that had once been considered lost by blending techniques of his teachers with his own.
 The Charles Moore Center for Ethnic Studies specialized in recreating African and Caribbean traditional dances and revivals of works by African choreographers.
 Through his company, Moore brought many African dancers and musicians to the United States to perform, including master drummer, Chief Bay.
 Between 1974 and 1985, Moore's company toured nationally and internationally.

 Currently, the Charles Moore Dance Theatre is one of the oldest not-for-profit Blacks Arts Organization in Brooklyn.

 Personal life

 Moore married Ella Thompson, also a dancer, in 1960 after meeting at the Dunham School of Dance and Theater.
 Together, they had one son, Anthony.

-On January 23, 1986, Moore died at his home in Brooklyn after a long illness at the age of 58.
+On January 23, 1986, Moore died in New York.